 The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

-Unfortunately, this is something that can happen to anyone, expats included.
-People who become homeless are often ordinary people, many of whom actually had it all at a certain point in their lives.
+Unfortunately, this is something that can happen to anyone, internationals included.
+People who become homeless are often ordinary people, many of whom actually had it all at one point in their lives.

 Homeless in the Netherlands

-There are certain people who, although may have a place to live, are not registered in the system and as a result don’t have an official address.
-Those ones aren’t classified as homeless.
+There are certain people who, despite having a place to live, are not registered in the system and therefore don’t have an official address.
+People like that aren’t classified as homeless.
 A homeless person has neither a roof over their head nor an official address.

 There are many reasons why people become homeless in the Netherlands.
 The most common reasons are financial problems, addiction and (domestic) relationship problems.